 Guide To National Cheeseburger Day

 Now we know what you’re thinking: wasn’t National Burger Day a few months ago?
 Yes, yes it was.
 But this is National Cheeseburger Day, and what a difference cheese makes.
-We love it on our burgers so much that for a past Burger of the Month, Juicy Lucy, we even put cheese inside the patty!
+We love it on our burgers so much that for a past Burger of the Month, Juicy Lucy, we even put cheese inside the patty (and this year we have an even more over-the-top cheesy special coming to a restaurant near you)!
 Clearly, this holiday is near and dear to our hearts here at Hopdoddy and we’d like to take some time to share it with you.

 National Cheeseburger day is celebrated on September 18th, just under four months after its cousin, National Burger Day in late May.
-However, there’s a lot of uncertainty and ambiguity around the origins of the cheeseburger as well as the holiday, so we’re here to try to uncover as much as we can about this national treasure.
+However, there’s a lot of uncertainty and ambiguity around the origins of the cheeseburger as well as the holiday, so we’re here to try to set the record straight and uncover as much as we can about this national treasure.

 Just as elusive as the beginnings of the cheeseburger itself, the national holiday celebrating it also has a murky history.
 Obviously we all understand the need to celebrate cheeseburgers, but no one really knows when it started or why it’s celebrated on September 18th.
 If the story is true, we like to think that it’s the day Lionel Sternberger dropped the first slice of cheese onto a burger and realized the magnitude of the change he had made.

 Unfortunately, the world will likely never know the meaning behind the date.
-On the other hand, it doesn’t mean we can’t celebrate the day to the fullest and enjoy the cheeseburger’s history and importance to society.
+On the other hand, maybe we shouldn’t worry about the date itself and should just celebrate the day to the fullest and enjoy the cheeseburger’s history and importance to society.

 We use Tillamook cheddar and pepper jack cheeses on some of our burgers, sharp blue cheese on the Buffalo Bill, and earthy goat cheese on Magic Shroom burgers.
-For a spicier pick, we use that Tillamook pepper jack cheese on our Llano Poblano.
-For the Big Chuck, it’s topped with two types of Swiss fondue cheese (specifically Gruyere and Emmental) and truffle aioli.
-Another cheesy burger is the Bacon Jam Double, which also has two types of cheese, this time white and yellow American, so there are endless choices to change it up and try something new!
+If you’re looking for a spicier pick, we use that Tillamook pepper jack cheese and seared peppers on our Llano Poblano.
+For the Primetime, it’s topped with two types of Swiss fondue cheese (specifically Gruyere and Emmental) and truffle aioli.
+Another cheesy burger is the Bacon Jam Double, which also has two types of cheese — this time white and yellow American, so there are endless choices to change it up and try something new.

 Is this even a question?
-Do anything you want but eat or make a cheeseburger.
+Do anything you want, just make sure to eat or make a cheeseburger.
 If you’re feeling adventurous we’d recommend trying one of our options that uses a cheese you haven’t tried on a burger before at one of our locations.
-Other than that, just enjoy the day and enjoy one of America’s most iconic foods with a cold drink (and maybe some queso or nacho fries for even more cheese).
+If you want to take a cheeseburger to the next level, you can add queso to any of our burgers when you’re ordering.
+To turn it up even further, we’re going to be serving a special burger served in a bowl of queso on the 18th, so stop by a Hopdoddy and enjoy the occasion with a cold drink and some friends!